ARM-software/acle/main/acle.md

 * when applied to a function it becomes one of the versions.
-Function with the same name may exist with multiple versions in the same translation unit.
-* Function versions may reside in different translation units.
+Function with the same name may exist with multiple versions in the same or in different translation units.
-* Each version declaration should be visible at the translation unit in which the corresponding function version resides.
 * One `default` version of the function is required to be provided in one of the translation units.
   * Implicitly, without this attribute,
   * or explicitly providing the `default` in the attribute.
 * All instances of the versions shall share the same function signature and calling convention.
+* All the function versions must be declared at the translation unit in which the definition of the default version resides.

 The attribute `__attribute__((target_clones("name",...)))` expresses the
 following: